Vegan Chocolate Chip Cookies

 • White and brown sugar.
 A combination of both sugars ensures the cookies are crisp around the edges while being soft and gooey in the middle.

 • Coconut oil.
 Be sure the coconut oil has been softened to room temperature.
-You want it to have a soft texture, similar to butter.
+You want it to have a soft, buttery texture.
 Remember to use refined coconut oil, as it has no coconut flavor.

 • Plant-based milk of choice.
 I used unsweetened almond milk, but any dairy-free milk (like oat, coconut, soy, cashew, etc.) will be fine.